-Linton Parish has undertaken to prepare an NDP and this process has been subject to environmental appraisal pursuant to the SEA Directive.

-The Parish of Linton covers a rural area within the south-east of the County of Herefordshire and is approximately 15 miles south of Hereford.
+Linton Parish Council have undertaken to prepare an NDP and this process has been subject to environmental appraisal pursuant to the SEA Directive.
+The neighbourhood area comprises the civil parish of Linton and includes the settlements of Bromsash and Gorsley and lies approximately 15 miles south of Hereford.

-The draft Linton Draft NDP includes 5 main objectives and it is intended that these objectives will be delivered by 11 criteria based planning policies.
+The submission Linton NDP includes five objectives which are intended to address a number of issues highlighted and it is intended that these objectives will be delivered by eleven criteria based planning policies.
+There are no site allocations.
+Alternative strategic options have been tested assessed.

 The environmental appraisal of the Linton NDP has been undertaken in line with the Environmental Assessment of Plan and Programmes Regulations 2004.
-Stage A of the SEA process involved Scoping and Stage B provided a review and analysis of the NDP.
-Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this and the draft plan itself.
+Stage A of the SEA process involved Scoping and Stage B provides a review and analysis of the NDP.
+Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this and the Draft Plan itself.